-3 The energy sector includes both fossil fuels and electricity, of which the latter comprises both non-conventional and conventional sources.
+- 3 The energy sector includes both fossil fuels and electricity, of which the latter comprises both non-conventional and conventional sources.
 The India KLEMS database 2019-20 is used to extract data on energy intensity.
-Non-availability of separate data on non-conventional electricity is acknowledged as a limitation of this analysis.

-5 KLEMS refers to Capital, Labour, Energy, Material and Services.
+Non-availability of separate data on non-conventional electricity is acknowledged as a limitation of this analysis. - 4 Includes generation and distribution of electricity, gas and water supply. - KLEMS refers to Capital, Labour, Energy, Material and Services.
 This database provides historical estimates of income shares for each of these factors of productions, along with the Total Factor Productivity.